Teresita Sandoval: Alexander Barclay

 Later, around 1843, Sandoval met Alexander Barclay, a British trader.
 In 1844, Sandoval, a 33-year-old grandmother, moved with Barkley to Hardscrabble, where Barclay and Sandoval's son-in-laws built the settlement.
 Sandoval helped establish the settlement at Hardscrabble and Greenhorn.
 At Hardscrabble, they operated a store, raised horses and cows, and grew crops.
 Native Americans and wolves depleted their stock, and they had difficulty with most of their crops.
 Kinkead had moved to California with their son, Juan.

-Barclay reportedly moved to New Mexico to built a permanent house for Sandoval.
+Barclay reportedly moved to New Mexico to build a permanent house for Sandoval.
 In 1848, Barclay and Doyle built Fort Barclay in northern New Mexico, which he wanted to sell to the U.S. government.

 Prior to 1848, when the Mexican–American War ended, Mexican law allowed women to inherit and purchase land and livestock, to share ownership with their husbands, to establish their own businesses, and to begin divorce proceedings.
 After 1848, the new United States laws deprived women of these rights.